 Summary

 It’s not to sound like a broken record however at a minimum we all have to wear our helmets.
 Its simple to gear up with protective gear.
 Onewheel riding is statistically safer than many other sports (even skateboarding).
-Recently, the CPSC has become involved and the Onewheel community does not need to have fuel from any federal or local governments to start banning their use.
-Stay protected and be a good citizen on the trails and the street.
+Recently, the CPSC has become involved and the Onewheel community does not need to give fuel to any federal or local governments to start banning their use.
+Stay protected and be a good citizen and ride ambassador for Onewheels on the trails and on the streets.
 If we can as a community demonstrate safety, Onewheel riding will be around for a very long time.